agile-ts/documentation/docs/main/Introduction.md

 It offers a reimagined API that focuses on **developer experience** and allows you to **easily** and **flexible** manage your application States.
 Besides [States](../packages/core/api/state/Introduction.md),
-AgileTs offers some other powerful APIs that make your life easier, such as [Collections](../packages/core/api/collection/Introduction.md) and [Computed States](../packages/core/api/computed/Introduction.md).
+AgileTs offers some other powerful and tree shakable APIs that make your life easier, such as [Collections](../packages/core/api/collection/Introduction.md) and [Computed States](../packages/core/api/computed/Introduction.md).
 The philosophy behind AgileTs is simple: